 While dogs are usually happy and healthy in their bare paws, there are some weather conditions where boots can offer much-needed protection and insulation, particularly in winter.

 Ice can easily accumulate in the hair between your dog's toes, putting them at greater risk for injuries like cracked paws and bleeding.
-The American Veterinary Medical Association urges pet owners to check their dog's feet frequently when out in winter weather and to wash their paws of deicer and salt after returning.
+The American Veterinary Medical Association urges pet owners to check their dog's feet frequently when out in winter weather and to wash their paws after returning home to remove de-icer and salt.
+You should also be mindful of hot surfaces, particularly pavement which retains heat from the sun and can be several degrees hotter than the temperature outside.

 QUMY Waterproof Shoes for Dogs with Reflective Strips